jackdoe/zr/README.txt

 also: sudo mount -o remount,noatime,nodiratime,lazytime /

-The total index size is about 100G (sqlite plus inverted index). and at least 2.5k inodes (depending on your blocksize)
+The total index size is about 30G (sqlite plus inverted index).
+(the documents are compressed with snappy)

 # Search (example)